Immugio/three-math-extensions/docs/classes/Line3D.md

 ▸ **distanceToPoint**(`p`, `clampToLine?`): `number`

-Distance from this line to provided point.
+Distance from this line to the provided point.

 #### Parameters